SR2A/.github/profile/README.md

 Bienvenidos 👋

-> "Only a few know, how much one must know to know how little one knows."
+> `Only a few know, how much one must know to know how little one knows.`

 - Werner Heisenberg (1901 - 1976)